TristinH/linux-server-configuration/README.md

 ### SQL Alchemy
 SQL Alchemy is an object relational mapper that simplifies a lot of the hassle of setting up a database driven application.
+It makes it possible to structure your code in a way that takes advantage of object oriented programming aspects with a database backing it.

+#### Configuration
+The default installation of SQL Alchemy was sufficient to successfully run my application.

+#### Resources
+The SQL Alchemy [website](https://www.sqlalchemy.org/) provided all that was necessary to properly install and set up SQL Alchemy for use in an application.

+### Git
+Git is a popular version control system for source code management.
+It allows developers to keep track of changes in their code and develop in a way that ensures that bugs can be dealt with easily.
+Git was used to obtain the source code for the application which was developed for a previous [Udacity project]().